azharahmed01/NCS-Projact/README.md

-# NCS-Projact
+# NCS-Project
-This is my first NCS Projact assigned by Rohi E-Skills
+This is my first NCS Project assigned by Rohi E-Skills

 🔐 **Cybersecurity Enthusiast | Digital Guardian in the Making**